botesjuan/Burp-Suite-Certified-Practitioner-Exam-Study/README.md

 ![identify-math-evaluated-xml](images/identify-math-evaluated-xml.png)

 >WAF detect attack when appending SQL query such as a UNION SELECT statement to the original store ID.
+Web application firewall (WAF) will block requests that contain obvious signs of a SQL injection attack.

 ```sql
 <storeId>1 UNION SELECT NULL</storeId>
 ```

->Bypass the WAF, Use Burp extension **Hackvertor** to [obfuscate](#obfuscation) the SQL Injection payload in the XML post body.
+>Bypass the WAF, Use Burp extension **[Hackvertor](https://portswigger.net/bappstore/65033cbd2c344fbabe57ac060b5dd100)** to [obfuscate](#obfuscation) the SQL Injection payload in the XML post body.

 ![Web application firewall (WAF) bypass require obfuscate of malicious query with Hackvertor](images/hackvertor.png)